Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Code works better and is easier to understand when it is organized.

 - Arrange your code into these areas:
  - constants
  - variables
  - functions
  - initialization code

 Use comments to mark each of the areas above.

 ### Challenge 2 - Make Constants

 Identify values that could be constants.
-These would be any value that you might want to change in future.
+These would be any value that you might want to change in the future.
 Making it a constant and defining it at the top will make it easy to find and change in the future.

 - color values are a good example.
 Move these into your constants section